matt-mich/AI_Assignment_2/README.md

 Please answer these questions to the best of your abilities.
 They won't be graded on correctness, but more regarding the amount thought you put into them.
 It's not difficult to get full points on each question.

 **(IN PROGRESS: CHECK BACK SOON)**

+### Scenario 1:

+1) Do you expect your player to perform better with a 5x5 sight matrix for the terrain vs a 3x3?
+How far ahead does your model 'plan' its movements?

+2) Do you expect your player to tend towards staying in the low ground, or the high ground?
+Would this change with different terrain patterns?

+3) Do you expect a model trained with a specific terrain map to perform the same as on a different map?

+### Scenario 2:

+1) Considering only the scent matrices for food and other agents, how would you rewrite smart mouse to perform better in this scenario?

+2) In Scenarios 1 and 2, is it necessary to use the agent and danger **sight** matrices?
+Why or why not?

+### Scenario 3:
+   1) Do you expect your player to still take terrain navigation into account, or do you think other factors will take priority?

+   2) What effect does having multiple neutral agents (That also want the same resource that you do) also show up in the creature smell matrix have on the simulation?
+Why does this make the danger sight matrix useful?

 ## Extra Credit

 Extra credit is awarded for creating, implementing, and solving a unique scenario.